Finneyyy/ams-final-project/README.md

 # DevOps - Final Project

 ## PLEASE NOTE THAT PROJECT IS INCOMPLETE
-There's an issue in the config.yml file.
+~~There's an issue in the config.yml file.
 I'd need to export the 2 needed terraform outputs (ec2 instance ip and the rds endpoint url) to a file, copy the file to the provisioned instance and "pull" the contents out of the file.
-It'd certainly be easier to use 2 files, might complete this when I get the chance.
+It'd certainly be easier to use 2 files, might complete this when I get the chance.~~

+This has been implemented in principle.
+Haven't tested but 95% certain that it works.

 ## Introduction